Litetoken/Litetokens/README.md

 expired at the end of blocks.

-## Non‐Czarcraft transactions
+## Non‐Litetokens transactions

-czarcraftd supports the construction of two kinds of transactions that are not themselves considered Czarcraft transactions:
+litetokensd supports the construction of two kinds of transactions that are not themselves considered Litetokens transactions:

 * LTC sends
-* LTC dividends to Czarcraft assets
+* LTC dividends to Litetokens assets

 Neither of these two transactions is constructed with a data field.